joshcorneck1/sample-code/README.md

 # sample-code
-This is a collection of some sample code from three MSc projects I undertook this year, along with some notes on A-Level Mathematics I produced in LaTeX for teaching purposes.
+This is a collection of some sample code from some MSc projects I undertook this year.
+I have also included my thesis on the topic of spatial point processes.